UBIEEE/Getting-Started-2023/README.md

-# Getting Started with IEEE 2023
+# Getting Started with Micromouse 2023

 ## Introduction

 Welcome the University at Buffalo IEEE Micromouse!
 This repository is a quick way to help you get started with the Micromouse project.
 If you have any questions, please reach out to [Eric Butcher](mailto:ericbutc@buffalo.edu).
-Please first got to the software section and download all the required software there.
+Please first go to the software section and download all the required software there.
 After you have downloaded the necessary software, please continue to the practicing git section and complete the steps laid out there.
+Then you may continue to the PlatformIO section and complete the steps there.
+Finally, you may continue to the simulator section and complete the steps there.

 ## Software